Effective Date: January 1, 2018

-We collect information about what chargeNET pages you access or visit, information about your mobile device (such as device or browser type), information volunteered by you (such as through registration), the URLs of websites that referred you to us, and e-mail addresses of those who communicate with us via email.
+Also we collect information about what chargeNET pages you access or visit, information about your mobile device (such as device or browser type), information volunteered by you (such as through registration), the URLs of websites that referred you to us, and e-mail addresses of those who communicate with us via email.

 When you log into chargeNET Services or load a web page from chargeNET Services, we collect and store your Internet Protocol address.
 We may use this information to fight spam, malware, and identity theft; to personalize chargeNET Services for you; or to generate aggregate, non-identifying information about how people use chargeNET Services.

 When you create your chargeNET account, and authenticate via a third-party service like Google or Facebook, we will not collect any details of your contacts, but we may collect the “minimal” information needed to uniquely identify your account, such as your third party account ID, associated email and other such personal information.

 Email communications with us

 We may occasionally need to email you some administrative info, tell you something important about your account or changes to our services, or update you on new policies.
 In really tough situations, we might just need to vent about how unfair life is.
 Except for that last scenario, which won’t actually happen, these administrative communications are considered a basic part of chargeNET Services, and you may not be able to opt out from receiving them.
 You can always opt out of non-administrative emails.

 We will never email you to ask for your password or other account information.
 If you receive such an email, send it to us so we can take action against the evildoer.

 The information we collect is used to provide and improve chargeNET Services and content and prevent abuse.
 We don’t sell personal information about our users to any third party, unless you have been informed so and permission given on your end.